 Training, qualifications & experience

-I am BACP accredited, with a BACP-accredited Foundation Degree (Integrative Counselling), a BA (Hons) degree and full membership of the British Association of Counselling and Psychotherapy including its accredited voluntary register.
+I am BACP accredited, with a BACP-accredited Foundation Degree (Integrative Counselling), a BA (Hons) degree and full and accredited membership of the British Association of Counselling and Psychotherapy including its accredited voluntary register.

 I use an integration of models which I adapt to the unique situation and wishes of each client.
 These encompass a humanistic, person-centred approach (respecting your unique experiences and ability to find your way to your own solutions) alongside psychodynamic and attachment theories of development (which explore how your past relationships influence your present ways of relating).

-I am committed to ongoing professional development and attend regular training in a number of areas, keeping up-to-date with current research and findings.
-I abide by the ethical requirements for BACP membership including confidentiality.
+I am committed to ongoing professional development, read widely and attend regular training, keeping up-to-date with current research and findings.
+I abide by the ethical requirements for BACP membership.

-In addition to my private practice, I counsel at Guildford Rape and Sexual Abuse Support Centre (RASASC).
-I have been a counsellor at Christs College School in Guildford, King's College School in Guildford, for Guildford YMCA’s Open House youth counselling and Woking Hospice, and have worked for the National Autistic Society and Samaritans.
+In addition to my private practice, I counselled for several years at Guildford Rape and Sexual Abuse Support Centre (RASASC).
+I have been a counsellor at Christs College School in Guildford, King's College School in Guildford, for Guildford YMCA’s Open House youth counselling and Woking Hospice, and have worked for the National Autistic Society and been a Samaritan volunteer.